 The composition of ING Bank Śląski S.A.
-Supervisory Board as at the end of 2018 was presented in the chapter I. Bank and the Group details in point 5.
+Supervisory Board as at the end of 2018 was presented in the chapter I. Bank details in point 5.
 ING Bank Śląski S.A.
 Management Board and Supervisory Board composition.

 Emoluments of ING Bank Śląski S.A.
 Supervisory Board Members (PLN million)